szoftveres/avros/README.md

     * sema: simple semaphore server (currently unused) - p(), v()
     * ts: time server - timer interrupt handler, sleep(), uptime, real time
-    * es: executables server -
+    * ex: executables server -
         registers runnable applications and provides them to pm when a task calls exec() (AVR is a Harvard architecture CPU, the OS cannot load the binary and burn it into the flash program memory)